Faculty, Staff, and Graduate Students Traveling Abroad

 International Emergency Travel Insurance Coverage

+Here is a link to the insurance brochure.
 UMass students, faculty and staff traveling abroad on university-related travel are covered by the International Emergency Travel Insurance Policy purchased by the UMass system.
 This coverage is intended to provide the first line of service and protection to the university’s travelers but prior to traveling, employees should still contact their personal health insurance company to make certain they understand what additional coverage they may need and to maintain their primary insurance coverage.
-Please contact Andrea Drake with questions.

 Obtaining a Visa for Foreign Travel